Cambodia: Languages

 The Khmer language is a member of the Mon–Khmer subfamily of the Austroasiatic language group.
 French, once the language of government in Indochina, is the language of instruction in some schools and universities that are funded by the government of France.
 There is a French-language newspaper and some TV channels are available in French.
 Cambodia is a member of La Francophonie.
 Cambodian French, a remnant of the country's colonial past, is a dialect found in Cambodia and is sometimes used in government, particularly in court.
 Since 1993, there has been a growing use of English, which has been replacing French as the main foreign language.
 English is taught in universities and there is a press in that language, while street signs are bilingual in Khmer and English.
 Due to this shift, mostly English is now used in Cambodia's international relationships, and it has replaced French both on Cambodia's stamps and, since 2002, on Cambodian currency.

 Religion

-Theravada Buddhism is the official religion of Cambodia, practised by more than 95 per cent of the population with an estimated 4,392 monastery temples throughout the country.
+Theravada Buddhism is the official religion of Cambodia, practised by more than 95% of the population with an estimated 4,392 monastery temples throughout the country.
 Islam is followed by about 2% of the population.
 There are three varieties of the religion.
 Two of which are practised by the Cham people; the third is practiced by the descendants of Malays, who have lived in the country for generations.
 Cambodia's Muslim population is reported to be 80% ethnic Cham.